aestellic/WishmakerDistributionMachine/README.md

  - All randomized seeds should be legal
  - Unlimited Jirachi's can be received per save.
  - Modify `start-injection.php` to fill all open slots in the party with Jirachi's isntead of just one.
 Instructions to do so are in the file (`/var/www/html/WishmakerDistributionMachine/start-injection.php`).
+ - You may need to modify the commands in [Usage](#usage) if you aren't using a Rasbperry Pi

 ## Credits
  - [Cilerba](https://github.com/cilerba/), [Goppier](https://github.com/Goppier), [UndeadxReality](https://digiex.net/members/undeadxreality.54129/), [Zaksabeast](https://github.com/zaksabeast/): inspiration